- School Excursions

 Artist in Residence program

 In keeping with the ongoing use of the Gardens by artists since European settlement and before, the Royal Botanic Gardens & Domain Trust offers an annual Artist in Residence Program which allows artists to work in and be inspired by the Royal Botanic Garden and its collections.
 The program is offered to a practicing artist who has a demonstrated history of producing work of a high standard for exhibition and whose residency will contribute to the Trustís programs.
-The Royal Botanic Gardens & Domain Trust has suspended the Artist in Residence program for 2014.
-The program will recommence in 2015.
+Currently the Royal Botanic Gardens & Domain Trust is not offering an Artist in Residence program.
+Following a review process, we plan to relaunch the program for our bicentenary celebrations in 2016.

 Botanical Art & Scientific Illustration courses